latolukasz/beeorm-doc/docs/guide/entities.md

-# Entities
+# Entities in BeeORM

-In this section you will learn how to define golang structs that are used to represent data stored in database.
-In BeeORM we call these structs **Entity**.
+In BeeORM, an Entity is a struct that represents data stored in a database.
+In this section, you will learn how to define golang structs as Entity types.

-## The simplest Entity
+## Defining an Entity

-Entity is a struct that follows 3 rules:
+To define an Entity struct, you must follow these three rules:

- * first field is an anonymous with type of `beeorm.ORM`
+ * The first field of the struct should be an anonymous field with a type of beeorm.ORM.
- * second field has a name **ID** with type any of `uint`, `uint8`, `uin16`, `uint32`, `uint64`
+ * The second field should have the name "ID" and be of type uint, uint8, uint16, uint32, or uint64.
- * everywhere in code struct must be used as a reference
+ * The struct should always be used as a reference in your code.

+ * Here is an example of a simple Entity struct:

 ```go
 import "github.com/latolukasz/beeorm"